 There are a few stages of eating a meal that will optimally satisfy and energize us.
 They’re progressive.
 If you miss one of these stages, the following steps may not even happen.

 If you start eating when you are not physically hungry, it will be difficult to feel satiated.
 Satisfaction is the absence of hunger.
-If hunger wasn’t present it’s hard to notice when it’s gone or diminishing.
+If hunger isn’t present, it’s hard to notice when it’s gone or diminishing.
+That is why it’s awesome to eat only when we’re hungry!

 Without some effort and planning, it is unlikely we’ll eat.
 Even a can of soup involves breaking out the can opener.
-We can’t expect to dine without a little effort on our parts.
+We can’t expect to dine without a little effort on our part.

 This sounds really obvious, but it is entirely possible to sit in front of a plate of food and not eat.
 Or, we could eat but not properly chew.